highrisedigital/wpbroadbean/readme.txt

 == Changelog ==

 = 2.2.3 =
+* IMPORTANT NOTE: to avoid any confusion with users understand whether applicant data is stored within WordPress, please visit the plugin settings page up update and review the settings.
 * Removal of the deprecated call to the settings page screen option.
 * Introduces new settings to allow users to prevent applications and their associated attachments being stored in WordPress.
 If set to remove they are removed once sent across to Broadbean.
 * Make sure the `wpbb_after_application_form_processing` hook is the last thing to fire in the processing function.
 This prevent code after it from not running if a function was running on this hook that died or exited.
 An example is a function which redirected users on application form completion.